osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonTemplate.md

 ### Controller

-The `policy.target` function may be called from within the `Controller` class.
+The `Controller` class contains an instance of `ControlPolicy` as the member variable, `self.policy`.
+The `self.policy.target` function may be called anywhere within the `Controller` class.
 You may call it inside any of the data callbacks to enable feedback control (for example):

 ``` py
     # To subscribe to any topic, simply define the specific callback, e.g. power_callback